aanker/xwordlist/docs/help.md

 Your input and output files can be the same, the software will always prompt you before writing over an existing file.

 #### **--directory** /path/to/folder
 Set a directory to use for all input and output files.
-The software will look in the directory specified for files named in the `input` and `urllist` options and will write any file specified by the `output` option (or the default file if no output is specified) to this directory.
+The software will look in the directory specified for files named in the `--input` and `--urllist` options and will write any file specified by the `--output` option (or the default file if no output is specified) to this directory.

 For all inputs and outputs you can also specify a path as part of a file name as in `--input /path/to/wordlist.txt`.